covenantcodes/react-native-social-postcard/README.md

       require("./assets/post1.jpg"),
     ],

-    fullText: "If the shoemaker of theill be a battle between the bride and her tailor because she doesn't know how to cook ts boarding house compared to the burger in Wimpy's"
+    fullText: "If the shoemaker of a battle between the bride and her tailor because she doesn't know how to cook ts boarding house compared to the burger in Wimpy's"
   },

   {